arkadius/reliable-http-client/README.md

   def receive = {
     case DoJob =>
       val request = HttpRequest().withUri("http://ws-host:port").withMethod(HttpMethods.POST).withEntity(msg)
-      rhttpc.send(request).toFuture.pipeTo self
+      rhttpc.send(request).toFuture pipeTo self
     case Response =>
       // handle respone
   }
 }))
 ```

-The example above cause that request/response will be send thru *amqp* durable queues.
-If http service idle for a while and during this we need to restart our app, response message will be delivered to response *amqp* durable queue.
+The example above cause that request/response will be send thru *AMQP* durable queues.
+If http service idle for a while and during this we need to restart our app, response message will be delivered to response *AMQP* durable queue.
 But after restart our application won't know what to do with response - in which state was sending actor.
 So we need to also persist state of our actor including acknowledged published requests.
 It can be achived by *ReliableFSM* delivered by this project.